chgferreira/backbone_extraction/README.md

 ## Note well:

 Results presented in the paper are obtained using two large datasets that are linked below.
-Given the size of these datasets, a machine with large amount of memory is needed to run some sets of the analysis.
+Given the size of these datasets, a machine with large amount of memory is needed to run some steps of the analysis.

 All results have been obtained using a Linux server with 120 GB RAM and 60 CPU cores, even if most algorithms and post-processing steps can still be run on an ordinary laptop.